RevEngAI/reait/README.md

 `reait -b /usr/bin/true -x | jq ".[] | select(.vaddr==$((0x19f0))).embedding" > embedding.json`

-### Search for similar symbols for an embedding
+### Search for similar symbols using an embedding
 To query our database of similar symbols based on an embedding, use `-n` to search using Approximate Nearest Neighbours.
 The `--nns` allows you to specify the number of results returned.
-A list of symbol names and the distance between each vector is returned.
+A list of symbols with their names, distance (similarity), RevEng.AI collection set, source code filename, source code line number, and file creation timestamp is returned.

 `reait -e embedding.json -n`